About the Erie Cattaraugus Rail Trail (Nov. 2021)

 Who has jurisdiction over the trail?

-The federal government has jurisdiction over the corridor, which pre-empts local/state government.
-Even though it is private property, the use of the property is regulated by the Surface Transportation Board (STB) since Congress regulates interstate commerce.
+The federal government has jurisdiction over the corridor, which pre-empts local/state requirements.
+Even though it is private property, the use of the property is regulated by the Surface Transportation Board since Congress regulates interstate commerce.
 It’s still a transportation corridor, with train traffic being replaced by trail users.
 It can be replaced by rail traffic again in the future.
 It is a railroad right of way that is being used as a trail in the interim.

 What is the best way to build it?